 The mangas are an integral part of Japanese culture, and are read by children, teens, adults, and even the elderly…

 The topics are very varied (police stories, love stories, fantasy stories, sports, cooking, etc…).

 Manga arrived in the western world in the 70s thanks to television.
 Around 1990, they appeared as comic books.

 The mangas in their original version allowed people:

-When reading the original version, mangas are a very good way to learn Japanese.
+When reading the original version, mangas are a very good way to learn Japanese online or offline.
 It may at first seem difficult, but reading can teach you the language.

 Marc Bernaby, a writer, has even released a series of mangas specially designed for learning Japanese.
 Inside there are dozens of exercises that allow readers to immerse themselves in Japanese grammar and syntax, as well as writing, conjugation, and vocabulary.

 With the original version mangas, you can, of course, learn the Japanese language.

 First, it is better to choose a manga which is not too complex, and does not have specialized vocabulary.
 A good idea is to get a bilingual edition.

 Foreign versions will usually be designed to allow the reader to understand the general meaning if he or she gets really lost.